-When changing the oil in your car or other motors such as lawnmowers, boats or chainsaws, be sure to dispose of it correctly.
-Oil picks up hazardous contaminants when used in engines and can pollute water and soil.
-Pour your used motor oil back into an empty oil container and take it to your local used oil facility for recycling.
-Check with the facility as they may also accept your oil filters and oily rags.
+When changing the oil in your car or other motors such as lawnmowers, boats or chainsaws, be sure to dispose of it correctly so it doesn’t pollute water ways and soil.
+Pour the used motor oil into an empty oil container and take it to your local used oil facility for recycling.
+Call the facility to see if they will accept your oil filters and oily rags.

 Many council facilities such as transfer stations, waste management centres or landfill sites accept used motor oil.
 You may be able to drop off used oil through household chemical clean out programs run by your council or state government.

 Your local petrol station may also accept used motor oil for recycling.